danielprasetyo7952/Tugas-Akhir/Report/Tracking.md

 - Change some description in **Abstract**
 - Add new section **Bab 4 : Arsitektur Optimal**
 - Add new point of conclusion and suggestion in **Bab 5**
+- Add new description about all method in GA (Population, Fitness, Selection, Crossover, Mutation) in **Bab 3**